On this page

 - UNSR - The Romanian National Students’ Union

 Students union are composed of students in a Faculty or in and University.
-Students’ Federations reunite at national level students organisations.
+Students’ Federations reunite at national level students unions from faculty or university level.

 Role and responsibilities